 Your participation is essential.

-SLVEC is supporting Alternative D (for defense), the most conservation alternative.
+SLVEC is supporting Alternative D (for Defense), the most conservation -minded alternative.

-The Forest and the species that depend on it's bio-diverse qualities for survival must be able to access land connectivity and avoid stress, which is inevitable when faced with fragmentation of the landscape.
+The Forest and the species that depend on i's bio-diverse qualities for survival must be able to access land connectivity and avoid stress, which is inevitable when faced with fragmentation of the landscape.

 By supporting Alternative D, we are providing elbow room for the land to be able to adapt itself, re-calibrate and adjust to what is happening not just on the ground but ability to adapt to the surrounding climate.